Exporting desiccated coconuts to Europe

 - Increase your competitiveness by adding other coconut products in addition to desiccated coconuts to your product range.

 - Find data about competitors from other countries operating in the European market.
 You can searching for them on export promotion organisations from the competitors’ countries.
 For example, you can find the members of the Association of Philippine Coconut Desiccators (APCD) on the site of the United Coconut Association of the Philippines, or the exporter directory of the Sri Lankan Coconut Development Authority (CDA).

 Figure 6: Common trade channels for desiccated coconuts on the European Union market

 Figure 7: Use of desiccated coconuts by the food processing industry in the European Union

-Figure 10 shows structure of the use of the desiccated coconuts by the processing industry.
-The largest share of desiccated coconuts is used by confectionery industry as fillers inside chocolate bars, as ingredient in biscuits, toffees and chocolates.
+Chart 2 shows the structure of the use of desiccated coconuts by the European processing industry.
+The largest share of desiccated coconuts is used by the confectionery industry as fillers inside chocolate bars, as an ingredient in biscuits, toffees and chocolates.
 Larger cuts are used as snacks sometimes sweetened and toasted.
-In baking industry desiccated coconuts are used as ingredients and for cake decorations.
+In the bakery industry, desiccated coconuts are used as ingredients and for cake decorations.

-Examples of different trade channels for desiccated coconuts in the European Union are the following:
+Examples of different trade channels for desiccated coconuts in the European Union include the following:

-- The snack segment, although very small, usually pays more for bigger toasted cuts as this is the only final product aimed for immediate consumption.
-However you need to diversify your offer in order to supply different market segments.
-Also desiccated coconuts with high fat content will be paid better by the European importers.
+- Diversify your offer to supply to different market segments.
+The snack segment, although very small, usually pays more for bigger toasted cuts as this is the only final product aimed for immediate consumption.
+Desiccated coconuts with high fat content will also fetch better prices with European importers.

-- Dealing directly with European processor will bring added value as there is no margin by the connecting traders.
-However, for many confectionery companies it is not very common to buy directly and they usually source desiccated coconuts from the well establish traders.
-Developing country exporters can carefully target the final segments as this is usually long way.
+- Work on establishing long-term cooperation with well-established wholesalers.
+Dealing directly with European processors will bring added value as there will be no margin taken by connecting traders.
+Many confectionery companies, however, do not normally buy directly and they usually source desiccated coconuts from well-established traders.

 Please review our market information disclaimer